Consultant Researcher – Impact of Non-state actors on civic space

 ***Note: This consultancy is dependent on final approval of funding from our donor***

 At CIVICUS our focus is simple: to strengthen civil society and citizen action for a more just, inclusive and sustainable world.
-We do this by defending civic freedoms and democratic values; strengthenging the power of people to organize, mobilise and take action; and empowering a more accountable, effective, and innovative civil society.
+We do this by defending civic freedoms and democratic values; strengthening the power of people to organise, mobilise and take action; and empowering a more accountable, effective and innovative civil society.

 We know that this is a time of big global challenges for civil society and the world, but we also know that our members and partners have big responses.
 Our role is to connect, amplify and scale these responses and, in doing so, strengthen the contribution of citizen action and civil society.